-Please Note: Due to State Board of Nursing requirements and a shortage of clinical placement sites, students who wish to enroll in the MSN Education, FNP, or DNP programs must reside in Illinois, Indiana, Iowa, Michigan, New Mexico or Wisconsin.
+Please Note: Due to State Board of Nursing requirements students who wish to enroll in the MSN Education, FNP, or DNP programs must reside in Illinois, Indiana, Iowa, Michigan, New Mexico or Wisconsin.
 Some restrictions apply to the MSN Administration program.
 To find out if this program is available in your area, click here to access the “Program Availability by State”.

 The University participates in Nursing’s Centralized Application Service (Nursing CAS), which collects and processes your application documents and verifies your transcripts.
 Applications for admission are accepted either through Nursing’s Centralized Application System (CAS) or directly on the USF website.

 If you have questions or need further clarification, please contact the office of admissions at 800-735-7500.